 The cost of maintaining the housing system of a non-cage facility is higher, with multiple tiers of amenities such as scratchboards, forage areas and litter, etc. being required.
 The hens are also much more active, expending more energy and thus requiring more feed.
 The cost of certification will also impact the price.
 Certified organic and SPCA-Certified egg producers incur more costs by adhering to the strict codes, and thus will need to charge a higher price for their eggs.

 In terms of hen welfare, both the caged and cage-free systems can provide humane housing for hens.
 Specific requirements have been put in place to ensure the quality of life for hens is a priority, no matter the housing facilities cage or cage free designation.
-However, cage-free facilities seem to have more benefits with the increased ability to engage in natural behavior and potential for access to outdoor space.
+However, cage-free facilities have more benefits with the increased ability to engage in natural behaviour and potential for access to outdoor space.

 What type of egg is better for human consumption?
 Well there seems to be little difference in nutritional value between the types of eggs listed above.
 There have been reports of increased mineral content in eggs produced in certified organic housing, but that has yet to be proven.
 Purchasing locally produced eggs however could give added value to the environmentally conscious consumer, as low transport costs will reduce emissions.